microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_StepInTarget" class="anchor"></a>StepInTarget

-A StepInTarget can be used in the 'stepIn' request and determines into which single target the stepIn request should step.
+A StepInTarget can be used in the `stepIn` request and determines into which single target the stepIn request should step.

 ```typescript
 interface StepInTarget {